quii/learn-go-with-tests/integers/README.md

 We explored earlier how by naming the return argument it appears in the documentation but also in most developer's text editors.

 This is great because it aids the usability of code you are writing.
-It is preferable that a user can understand the useage of your code by just looking at the type signature and documentation.
+It is preferable that a user can understand the usage of your code by just looking at the type signature and documentation.

-You can add documentation to functions with comments, and these will appear in Go Doc
+You can add documentation to functions with comments, and these will appear in Go Doc just like when you look at the standard library's documentation.

 ```go
 // Add takes two integers and returns the sum of them